calebsmth54/calebsmth54.github/projects.md

 *Weapon System:*

 - Designed, implemented and coded a weapon system that could support various weapon types (Trace, Projectile and Melee).
-- Used by both enemies and player for unique attacks.
+- Used by both enemy and player characters for unique attacks.
 - Designed to be easily extended in the Blueprints scripting system.

 *Characters:*

 - Developed a base character class that could support our wide range of character types.
 - Implemented animation state machines for characters.
-- Lengthened and modified animations in editor.

 *AI:*